-If you lead an organization and plan on moving your learning program to a remote setting, you may face a difficult decision when it comes to choosing your facilitators and administrators.
+If your organization plans on moving your training program to a remote setting, you may face a difficult decision when it comes to choosing your facilitators and administrators.
 Should you hire a new staff person with experience in online work?
 Or should you train an existing employee instead?

-Whether you hire an outside facilitator or choose an existing team mate to lead your remote learning program, both decisions have pros and cons.
+Whether you hire outside staff or choose an existing teammate to lead your remote training program, both decisions have pros and cons.
 And every organization’s needs are unique, so these should guide the decision.
-Here’s what you should be asking in a needs assessment, if you’re not sure where to start.
+Here’s what you should be asking in a needs assessment if you’re not sure where to start.